FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 ## Grouping User Accounts under Organizations

 For any identity management system of a reasonable size, it is useful to be able to assign roles to groups of users, rather than setting them up individually.
-Since user administration is a time consuming business, it is also necessary to be able to delegate the responsibility of managing these group of users down to other accounts with a lower level of access.
+Since user administration is a time-consuming business, it is also necessary to be able to delegate the responsibility of managing these group of users down to other accounts with a lower level of access.